A dependently-typed calculus of event telicity and culminativity: Related and future work

 \subsection{Telicity and culminativity}

-Telicity is the property of an event of having an inherent endpoint.
-Although it is difficult to precisely define inherent endpoints, it is relatively easy to illustrate what does and does not constitute an inherent endpoint, and what it means for that endpoint to be attained.
+A verbal predicate is \emph{telic} if the eventuality it characterizes has an inherent endpoint.
+We will speak of a \emph{telic event} to mean an eventuality characterized by a telic verbal predicate. \footnote{In our framework, we distinguish between \emph{events} and their \emph{occurrences}.
+An \emph{event} is the semantic object introduced by a verbal predicate, and it can have (possibly many) \emph{occurrences}, which are particular concrete realizations.
+Thus, when we use the phrase \emph{telic event}, the telicity is attributed to what the predicate characterizes (the event in this sense), not to any individual occurrence.} Although it is difficult to precisely define inherent endpoints, it is relatively easy to illustrate what does and does not constitute an inherent endpoint, and what it means for that endpoint to be attained.

 Every sentence in \ref{inherent endpoint} below describes an event with an inherent endpoint.
 (By abuse of language, we henceforth conflate sentences describing events with the described events.)
 The endpoint is lexically specified in each sentence either as an argument of the verb, as in \ref{John ate the soup} -- \ref{Three balloons popped},\footnote{Such an argument is referred to as an \emph{object of termination} in \cite{Voorst1988}.
 In our setting, a more proper name would be an \emph{object of culmination}, where ``object'' is used in a non-syntactic sense.} or as an adjunct, as in \ref{John walked to the park}.
 For example, in \ref{John ate the soup}, \emph{the soup} supplies an inherent endpoint, and we say that this endpoint is attained if the soup is completely consumed.\footnote{To emphasize, \emph{the soup} only supplies an inherent endpoint, but it would probably be counterintuitive to say that \emph{the soup} is itself an inherent endpoint.} In other words, any event with an inherent endpoint has some resulting state that is naturally associated with it, and we say that this endpoint is attained if the resulting state ensues.
 The resulting states associated with the sentences in \ref{inherent endpoint} can be expressed by the sentences in \ref{associated states}.